rust-lang/nomicon/src/subtyping.md

 It shouldn't be surprising that we might want to assign a `T` into a `T`.

 The problem is that we cannot assume that `&mut &'static str` and `&mut &'b str` are compatible.
-This must mean that `&mut &'static str` should **not** be a *subtype* of `&mut &'b str`, even if `'static` is a subtype of `'b`.
+This means that `&mut &'static str` **cannot** be a *subtype* of `&mut &'b str`, even if `'static` is a subtype of `'b`.

-Variance is the way that Rust defines the relationships of subtypes through their *type constructor*.
+Variance is the  concept that Rust borrows to define relationships about subtypes through their *type constructor*s.
-A type constructor is any generic type with unbound arguments.
+A type constructor is any generic item in Rust.
 For instance `Vec` is a type constructor that takes a type `T` and returns `Vec<T>`. `&` and `&mut` are type constructors that take two inputs: a lifetime, and a type to point to.